-Besides a lemon wedge, vinegar and some tartare sauce, you can opt to serve your fried catfish with fries or potatoes in any form, cornbread, coleslaw, a corn salad, or hush puppies (with a side of hot sauce, of course).
+Besides a lemon wedge, vinegar, and some tartare sauce, you can opt to serve your fried catfish for dinner with fries or potatoes in any form, cornbread, coleslaw, a corn salad, or hush puppies (with a side of hot sauce, of course).

 Looking for more sensational seafood recipes?

 - catfish fillets I made 4 for this recipe